 Start With the Right Mindset

-Backpacking isn’t about rushing to your destination.
-It’s about the journey—yes, I went there, but hear me out.
-You’ll want to prepare mentally as much as physically.
+Backpacking is not about rushing to your destination.
+It is all about the journey.
+Yes, I said it, but hear me out.
+You need to prepare your mind just as much as your body.

-The first real trip I took, I forgot my camp stove.
-Cold oatmeal was not the dream breakfast, but it made for a hilarious story later—and I never forgot it again.
+On my very first trip, I forgot my camp stove.
+Cold oatmeal for breakfast was not exactly a dream come true, but it made a funny story later and I have never forgotten my stove since.

 Planning Your Route Like a Pro